 Nicole Karcinski joined UF’s Student Health Psychiatry in February 2009.
 She graduated from The University of Florida with a Bachelor of Science in Nursing in 2003, from The University of North Carolina-Chapel Hill (UNC-CH) in 2007 with a Master of Science in Nursing, and from The University of Florida in 2016 with a Doctor of Nursing Practice.
 While studying at UF Nicole was recognized for her academic achievement and dedication to patient care as the recipient of the Catherine Bell Award for Excellence in Psychiatric Nursing.
 Click to Continue…

-Dr. Marcia Morris is an Associate Professor in the Department of Psychiatry at the University of Florida Department of Psychiatry and Associate Program Director for SHCC Psychiatry.
-Dr. Morris has worked as a psychiatrist at the University of Florida providing clinical care to college students for the last twenty years.
-Her areas of specialty include depression, anxiety, and eating disorders.
+Dr. Marcia Morris is an Associate Professor in the Department of Psychiatry at the University of Florida and Associate Program Director for SHCC Psychiatry.
+Dr. Morris has worked as a psychiatrist at the University of Florida providing clinical care to college students for over twenty-five years.
+Her areas of specialty include depression and anxiety.

 Born in Puerto Rico, Dr. Rodriguez started her educational journey at the Universidad de Puerto Rico Recinto de Mayaguez completing her B.S. in Science Biology.
 She proceeded to gain her M.D. from the Universidad Catholica Madre y Maestra Dominican Republic in 2004.
 Dr. Rodriguez then completed her General Psychiatry Residency here at the University of Florida.